-Excelsior intends to restart operations of the historic Johnson Camp copper oxide open pits, that were previously mined in 2010 by Nord Resources.
+Excelsior intends to restart operations of the Johnson Camp open pits, incorporating sulfide leaching technology to improve recoveries.

-The only additional infrastructure required are, a new leach pad and minor piping and pumping facilities.
+The only additional infrastructure required are, a new leach pad, crusher and agglomeration refurbishment, leach pad stackers and minor piping and pumping facilities.

 Work is ongoing to advance restarting mining from the existing Johnson Camp Mine pits

 HIGHLIGHTS 2023 JCM PEA ($3.75 Cu price)